insideout/ai/_posts/_archive/2020-02-04-unbiased-surveillance-ai-security-tech-that-spots-guns-not-people.md

 ---
 category: news
 title: "Unbiased Surveillance: AI Security Tech That Spots Guns, Not People"
-excerpt: "And worse, there’s a lot of evil profiling using facial recognition—I’m talking to you Amazon Rekognition, which mistook Boston athletes of color for criminals.
-Still, artificial ..."
+excerpt: "At least, for now, San Franciscans won’t have to become characters in a real-life Black Mirror episode.
+And worse, there’s a lot of evil profiling using facial recognition—I’m talking to you Amazon Rekognition, which mistook Boston athletes of color for criminals.
+Still, artificial intelligence (AI) and facial recognition always seem to ..."
 publishedDateTime: 2020-02-04T12:00:00Z
 webUrl: "https://observer.com/2020/02/athena-security-surveillance-bias-gun-control/"
 ampWebUrl: "https://observer.com/2020/02/athena-security-surveillance-bias-gun-control/amp/"